What is atrial fibrillation?

 How many Australians have atrial fibrillation?

-Currently, there are no national data sources that report on the total number of Australians who have AF.
+Currently, there are no national data sources that report on the total number of Australians living with AF.

 The proportion affected increases with age.
 An estimated 5.4% of the Australian population aged 55 and over have AF.